Start your care

 • Additional time for the clinician to review evidence, score assessment tools, and prepare the final report

-The entire process may span a few weeks, depending on availability and how quickly forms are returned.
+The entire process may take a few weeks, depending on availability and the speed of form returns.

 Feeling nervous is completely normal.
 Many people say the assessment becomes a space where they finally feel heard, understood, and able to talk openly about experiences they’ve carried for years.